 Consider some of the most reputable brands and businesses.
 More often than not, their colors and coordination come to mind - used throughout all efforts, lending themselves to a greater sense of brand credibility.
 Your business can capitalize on that, by leveraging a branded color story of your own.

-A color story is defined as a palette of colors a brand or business may utilize to tie their efforts together.
+A color story is defined as a palette of colors a brand or business may utilize to tie its efforts together.
 Color is one of the most powerful visual aids, giving your company website a cohesive, branded look, and feel.
 The decision to use black, navy, red, or orange may feel simple but in actuality, your company’s color story can convey emotion, communicate brand identity, and connect you with consumers.

 Take into consideration that while colors not only communicate, they also play a pivotal role in readability.
 As a rule of thumb, layering dark text over a dark background or light text over a light background should be avoided.
 Similarly, if your heart is set on using metallic or neon colors, use them as accents so they aren't distracting viewers from your real goal of connecting with your content.